fortepan/fortepan.hu/src/pages/en/index-cms.md

 title: Fortepan — Home
 permalink: "/en/"
 announcement:
-  title: "<strong>OUR MOST RECENT OLD PHOTOS<br>SUMMER '21</strong>"
+  title: "<strong>FŐFOTÓ - 2nd edition</strong>"
   caption: New Collection
-  cover_image: "212359"
+  cover_image: "215627"
-  blurb: This time we have uploaded 2200 photos from 22 donors to the Fresh section
-    of Fortepan.
-Apart from the ever familiar amateur photo legacies (ones we can never grow tired of), we included images from the oeuvre of two of our pivotally important photo journalists, of Zoltán Szalay and Tamás Urbán.
-Moreover, we selected close to 400 photos from the WWI collection of the National Library of Austria.
+  blurb: 'Below you can find the second, concluding part of what we have chosen from
+    the FŐFOTO (Municipal Photo Company) archive, the continuation of the spring instalment.
+    You’ll find 2200 images, focusing on three subjects: film posters and hand-painted film ads on large canvases, advertising and fashion photos from the advent of Hungarian advertising photography, street photography block by block, from the inner districts of Budapest.
+Several hundreds of colour photos, on classic modern buildings, on products impossible to sell, on clothes difficult not to smile at.
+    Professional photos from a DIY world.'
   actions:
-  - label: 80 favorites
+  - label: 60 favorites
     style: primary
     url: https://fortepan.hu/en/photos/?latest&tag=best%20of
   - label: All Collection